-1 The beauty of the internet is that you can try to find (perceived) sources of aphorisms.
-Often time is money is attributed to the pre-industrial Benjamin Franklin, who wrote his in 1748 essay "Advice to a Young Tradesman".
-However, Plutarch, referencing to Antiphon (500BCE), describs time as "the most costly outlay"-the earliest recorded version of time is money.
-This shows that the 'neutral' third party in exchange is an evergreen conversation piece (Chayaka 2017).
+1. The beauty of the internet is that you can try to find (perceived) sources of aphorisms.
+Often time is money is attributed to the pre-industrial Benjamin Franklin, who wrote his in 1748 essay "Advice to a Young Tradesman."
+However, Plutarch, referencing to Antiphon (500 BCE), describes time as "the most costly outlay"-the earliest recorded version of time is money.
+This shows that the 'neutral' third party in exchange is an evergreen conversation piece (Chayka 2017).
 Below, this 'neutral' third party, 'money' is discussed in its form as a universal equivalent, a state it only reaches in a full commodity production environment.
 An environment in which the 'neutral' third party 'time' became a measure.

-its universal form rather than through reference to its particular varieties, just like the concept 'matter' is not disclosed through enumerating currently known conceptions of 'matter' in the natural sciences" (Ilyenkov 2014 - DoL2-, 26).
+Kircz, Joost.
+2023.
+"Time=Money: The Notion of the Ideal Applied to Physics."
+Marxism & Sciences 2(1): 1-52. https://doi.org/10.56063/MS.2301.02101 be seen as the most important post-Stalinist Soviet Marxist philosopher.
+According to Ilyenkov the Ideal is a social and, following Spinoza, a material attribute of the thinking brain; thinking is like walking, an attribute of the human body.
+"The 'Ideal' here is understood in its entirety, as complete totality of possible interpretations-those already known and those yet to be invented."
+"This is why we must define the category of the 'Ideal' in its universal form rather than through reference to its particular varieties, just like the concept 'matter' is not disclosed through enumerating currently known conceptions of 'matter' in the natural sciences" (Ilyenkov 2014, 26).
 The Ideal is a notion which represents human experience and asks for a framework to employ it in inter-human communication and social intercourse.
 Ideals are products of human social-historical development.
 In a way one can say that an Ideal presents itself 'naturally' and asks for a representation form in human communication.
 Consequently, it is a dynamic expression of thinking in the human process of understanding nature, including the self.
 Ilyenkov famously extended Marx's notion of the Ideal in Marx's analysis of the capital mode of production.
 In this paper I try to expand the notion of the Ideal to physics.